 Except when otherwise specifically provided by rule or statute, pleadings need not be verified or accompanied by an affidavit.
-The signature of an attorney, selfrepresented litigant, or party constitutes a certificate by the signer that the signer has read the pleading, motion, or other paper; that to the best of the signer's knowledge, information, and belief formed after reasonable inquiry the pleading, motion, or other paper is well grounded in fact and is warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law, and that the pleading, motion, or other paper is not interposed for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation.
-If a pleading, motion, or other paper is not signed, unless signed promptly after the omission is called to the attention of the pleader or movant, or is signed with intent to defeat the purpose of this rule, the pleading, motion, or other paper shall be stricken.
-If a pleading, motion, or other paper is signed in violation of this rule, the court, upon motion or upon its own initiative, may impose upon the person who signed the pleading, motion, or other paper, a represented party, or both, any appropriate sanction, which may include an order to pay to the other party or parties the amount of the reasonable expenses incurred because of the filing of the pleading, motion, or other paper, including a reasonable attorney's fee.
+The rule in equity that the averments of an answer under oath must be overcome by the testimony of two (2) witnesses or of one witness sustained by corroborating circumstances is abolished.
+The signature of an attorney, self-represented litigant, or party constitutes a certificate by the signer that the signer has read the pleading, motion, or other paper; that to the best of the signer's knowledge, information, and belief formed after reasonable inquiry it the pleading, motion, or other paper is well grounded in fact and is warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law, and that it the pleading, motion, or other paper is not interposed for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation.
+If a pleading, motion, or other paper is not signed, unless signed promptly after the omission is called to the attention of the pleader or movant, or is signed with intent to defeat the purpose of this rule, it the pleading, motion, or other paper shall be stricken unless it is signed promptly after the omission is called to the attention of the pleader or movant.
+If a pleading, motion, or other paper is signed in violation of this rule, the court, upon motion or upon its own initiative, may impose upon the person who signed it the pleading, motion, or other paper, a represented party, or both, any appropriate sanction, which may include an order to pay to the other party or parties the amount of the reasonable expenses incurred because of the filing of the pleading, motion, or other paper, including a reasonable attorney's fee.

-12. Defenses and Objections - When and How Presented by Pleading or Motion - Motion for Judgment on Pleadings. - (a) When Presented.
+Rule 12.
+Defenses and Objections - When and How Presented by Pleading or Motion - Motion for Judgment on Pleadings

+(a) When Presented.

-- (1) A defendant shall serve an answer: - (A) Within twenty (20) days after the service of the summons, complaint, Language Assistance Notice, and all other required documents upon the defendant, unless the court directs otherwise when service of process is made pursuant to an order of court.
-Where service upon a defendant is made by publication of an order of notice, a defendant shall serve an answer within twenty (20) days after the last publication of said order of notice, or - (B) If service of the summons has been timely waived on request under Rule 4(d), within sixty (60) days after the date when the request for waiver was sent, or within ninety (90) days after that date if the defendant was addressed outside the United States. - (2) A party served with a pleading stating a cross-claim against that party shall serve an answer thereto within twenty (20) days after being served.
+- (1) A defendant shall serve an answer: - (A) wWithin twenty (20) days after the service of the summons, and-complaint, Language Assistance Notice, and all other required documents upon the defendant, unless the court directs otherwise when service of process is made pursuant to an order of court.
+Where service upon a defendant is made by publication of an order of notice, a defendant shall serve an answer within twenty (20) days after the last publication of said order of notice, or - (B) iIf service of the summons has been timely waived on request under Rule 4(d), within sixty (60) days after the date when the request for waiver was sent, or within ninety (90) days after that date if the defendant was addressed outside the United States. - (2) A party served with a pleading stating a cross-claim against that party shall serve an answer thereto within twenty (20) days after being served.
 The plaintiff shall serve a reply to a counterclaim in the answer within twenty (20) days after service of the answer or, if a reply is ordered by the court, within twenty (20) days after service of the order, unless the order otherwise directs.